-The thyroid is a gland in your neck.
-It makes hormones that control many of your body's actions, like breathing and heart rate.
-If your thyroid doesn't make enough hormones, you have what's called "hypothyroidism."
+Your thyroid is a gland in your neck.
+It makes hormones that control many of the things your body does, like breathing and heart rate.
+If your thyroid doesn't make enough hormones, you have hypothyroidism.

-If low thyroid hormone is the reason you have cracked nails, other symptoms you could notice are things like:
+If low thyroid hormone is the reason you have cracked nails, you could also notice:

 - Brittle nails that break off

 - Yellow-orange skin on your palms or the soles of your feet

 If you have any of these symptoms, talk to your doctor.
 A simple blood test can check how well your thyroid is working.
 You may need to take a pill every day to give your body the hormone your thyroid can no longer make.